 When Christine went to bed that night, her grandfather's shadow had booked the room.
 She did not have to glance at the window or see the curtains yield before a breeze to know that an old man's solitary pleasure lurked there.
-A pleasure deeply private and separate but connected to here like a guest with a long held reservation arriving in your room at last, a guest you knew would stay.
+Like a guest with a long held reservation arriving in your room at last, a guest you knew would stay.

-Exhausted, drifting toward a maybe permanent sleep, they don't speak of the birth of sin.
+Now, exhausted, drifting toward a maybe permanent sleep, they don't speak of the birth of sin.
 Idagay can't help them with that.
-Besides each one knows what the other one knows: when and where the first lie began.